Excello-cz/netdata-plugins/README.md

 1. number of `start delivery` and `end msg`,
 2. number of delivery `success`, `failure` or `deferral`.

-This plugin is currently linux specific.
+This plugin is currently Linux specific.